Jamesway/gae-secretstore-php71/README.md

 # A php71 facade class for getting secrets from Google Cloud Datastore

 ## Why
-One of the advantages of running an application on app engine, is your app assumes the identity of the Google account it's running under.
-I don't need to auth (as much).
-I still need to get permission to use google apis with other accounts, and then store the credentials (refresh/access tokens) for my app to use.
+One of the advantages of running an application on app engine, is your app assumes the identity of the Google account it's running under - you don't need to auth (as much).
+Account permissions are still necessary to use google apis with other accounts.
+Once you have permission and subsequent credentials (refresh/access tokens), you need to store them for your app to use.
-Google Cloud doesn't provide a simple way to store secrets in the environment.
-Heroku, for example, allows you to save environment vars encrypted with your app key.
-To get my secrets into GAE, I need to put them in my projects app.yaml.
-My project's app.yaml file is version controlled - not a good place for secrets.
+Google Cloud doesn't provide a simple way to create environment variables.
+Heroku, for example, allows you to save environment vars (encrypted with your app key) from their cli or the app's web profile.
+To get secrets into GAE, you need to put them in projects app.yaml which is probably and should be version controlled - not a good place for secrets.

+Google has a key management service, which provides encryption/decryption services, but Google Cloud Datastore encrypts at rest and in transit.
+Any encryption would sit on top of what GCD already provides.

 ## Requirements
 - Google cloud account with access to Google Cloud Datastore
 - php71
 - Secrets to store https://github.com/Jamesway/gae-credentials-php71
--

 ## Installation

 Install the google api client library